 - Sift the flour and baking powder into a large mixing bowl.
 Using your fingertips, rub in the cold butter for a few minutes until the mixture resembles fine breadcrumbs.
 Stir in 85g of the cheese making sure that it doesn’t clump together.
 Make a well in the centre.

-- Add a little milk at a time and mix, using a cutting action until the dough comes together in clumps.
+- Add a little milk at a time to the flour mixture and mix, using a cutting action until the dough comes together in clumps.

 - With plain floured hands, gently gather the dough together, lift out onto a lightly floured work surface and pat into a smooth ball.
 Do not knead or the scones will be tough.

-- Pat the dough out to 2cm thick or use a rolling pin on a floured surface.
+- Pat the dough out to 2cm thick or use a rolling pin on a lightly floured surface.
 Cut into rounds using a 5cm cookie cutter.
 Gather the trimmings and repeat.

 - Place the rounds close together on the baking sheet and sprinkle with the remaining cheese.
 Bake for 12-15 minutes or until risen, golden brown, perfect and delicious!